-JPMorgan U.S. GARP Equity’s reliance on common factors doesn’t give it an enduring edge, warranting a Morningstar Analyst Rating of Neutral.
+JPMorgan U.S. GARP Equity’s process relies on several common factors, resulting in a Morningstar Analyst Rating of Neutral across all share classes.